viniciusmatiolatramontin/codename7/README.md

 Meteorites: they are the easiest enemies to kill in the game, one hit and you basically destroy them, they also give you only 5 points when killed

-Kamikazes: those are the hardest enemies in the game, you can't kill them, you can only try to avoid them, if a kamikaze ship hits you, you are essencially dead, they also make a noisy sound when they spawn.
+Kamikazes: those are the hardest enemies in the game, you can't kill them, you can only try to avoid them, if a kamikaze spaceship hits you, you are essentially dead, they also make a noisy sound when they spawn.
 _________________________________________________________________________________________________________________________________________________________________